-- (i) the HKMCI provided 80%, 90% and 100% SFGS loan guarantees with a total guarantee commitment up to HK\$280 billion reimbursable by the Government (including guarantees on 100% SFGS loans acquired by the Company), see Note 33 for details.
-With respect to the day-to-day operation of the 100% SFGS, the Government reimbursed HK\$161.6 million (2022: HK\$128.2 million) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - (ii) the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from SFGS lenders all 100% SFGS loans that are fully guaranteed by the Government via the HKMCI, see Note 19 for details; - the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from DLGS lenders all DLGS loans that are fully guaranteed by the Government via the HKMCI with a total guarantee commitment up to HK\$9.1 billion reimbursable by the Government, see Note 19 for details.
-With respect to the day-to-day operation, the Government reimbursed HK\$0.1 million (2022: nil) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - the Company and the HKMCI entered into an agreement with the Government, pursuant to which the Company committed to purchase all loans under the PLGS from the participating Authorized Institutions (AIs) and the Government provided full funding to the Company for the purchase of all the PLGS loans.
+- the HKMCI provided 80%, 90% and 100% SFGS loan guarantees with a total guarantee commitment up to HK\$290 billion reimbursable by the Government (including guarantees on 100% SFGS loans acquired by the Company), see Note 33 for details.
+With respect to the day-to-day operation of the 100% SFGS, the Government reimbursed HK\$166.0 million (2023: HK\$161.6 million) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - (ii) the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from SFGS lenders all 100% SFGS loans that are fully guaranteed by the Government via the HKMCI, see Note 19 for details; - (iii) the Company entered into an agreement with the Government, pursuant to which the Company maintained its commitment to purchase from DLGS lenders all DLGS loans that are fully guaranteed by the Government via the HKMCI with a total guarantee commitment up to HK\$9.1 billion reimbursable by the Government, see Note 19 for details.
+With respect to the day-to-day operation, the Government reimbursed HK\$0.4 million (2023: HK\$0.1 million) to the HKMCI for the administrative expenses incurred by the HKMCI for the year; - the Company and the HKMCI entered into an agreement with the Government, pursuant to which the Company committed to purchase all loans under the PLGS from the participating Authorized Institutions (AIs) and the Government provided full funding to the Company for the purchase of all PLGS loans.
 The HKMCI is responsible for the operation and administration of the PLGS.
-With respect to the advance payment received from the Government to purchase loans under the PLGS, a portion of such advance funding pending for the purchase of loans was deposited with AIs with an outstanding balance of HK\$147.6 million (2022: HK\$1 billion) and the remaining portion of the advance payment was placed with the Exchange Fund on behalf of the Government which was fully withdrawn together with the accrued returns for the transfer to the Government upon the expiry of application period of the PLGS during the year.
-Accordingly, there was no outstanding balance for the placement with the Exchange Fund as at 31 December 2023 (2022: HK\$3.4 billion).
-The HKMCI was appointed by the Government to act as the administrator for PLGS for a fee of HK\$9.0 million (2022: HK\$6.5 million) for the year.
-Risks and rewards arising from the PLGS loans rest with the Government; and - (v) the Company and the HKMCI held investment of HK\$949.1 million (2022: HK\$382 million) in the Hong Kong Government Bonds as at 31 December 2023 and the interest thereon was HK\$21.1 million (2022: HK\$9.9 million).
+With respect to the advance payment received from the Government to purchase loans under the PLGS, a portion of such advance funding was deposited with AIs with an outstanding balance of HK\$189.3 million (2023: HK\$147.6 million).
+The HKMCI was appointed by the Government to act as the administrator for the PLGS for a fee of HK\$9.0 million (2023: HK\$9.0 million) for the year.
+Risks and rewards arising from the PLGS loans rest with the Government; and - (v) the Company and the HKMCI held investment of HK\$1,297.8 million (2023: HK\$949.1 million) in the Hong Kong Government Bonds as at 31 December 2024 and the interest thereon was HK\$34.7 million (2023: HK\$21.1 million).

 The Company provided corporate support services to its subsidiaries during the year for fees on an arm's length basis.
 The Company had issued a parental guarantee in favour of the participating lenders for the HKMCI's due performance of its obligations under the insurance programmes and schemes operated by the HKMCI.
-The Company had issued a parental guarantee to the HKMCA for the purpose of lowering the capital charge that would be required for the HKMCA's partner insurers in respect of the reinsurance assets, thereby encouraging potential partner insurers to collaborate with the HKMCA in developing the local annuities market.
+The Company had issued a parental guarantee in favour of ceding partner insurers and policyholders under the respective reinsurance agreements or policies of the HKMCA to facilitate the development of the local annuities market.